Ondi Timoner

-Ondi Doane Timoner is an American filmmaker and the founder and chief executive officer of Interloper Films, a full-service production company located in Pasadena, California.
-Timoner is a two-time recipient of the Sundance Film Festival's Grand Jury Prize for her documentaries Dig!
+Ondi Doane Timoner is an American filmmaker and the founder and chief executive officer of Interloper Films, a production company located in Pasadena, California.

+Timoner is a two-time recipient of the Sundance Film Festival's Grand Jury Prize for her documentaries DIG!
 (2004) and We Live in Public (2009).
-Both films have been acquired by New York's Museum of Modern Art for their permanent collection.
+Both films were acquired by New York's Museum of Modern Art for their permanent collection.
+Her 2023 film, LAST FLIGHT HOME was nominated for an Emmy.

 Timoner is a member of the Academy of Motion Picture Arts & Sciences, the DGA, the PGA, the International Documentary Association, Film Fatales, and Women in Film.
-Ondi Timoner's The New Americans: Gaming a Revolution explores democracy with cheat codes.

 Early life

-Timoner was born in Miami, Florida to Elissa and Eli Timoner, co-founder of Air Florida.
+Timoner was born in Miami, Florida, to Elissa and Eli Timoner, co-founder of Air Florida.
 She has two siblings, Rabbi Rachel Timoner and David Timoner, who co-founded Interloper Films and has collaborated on several of her works.

 Timoner attended Yale University, where she founded the Yale Street Theater Troupe, a guerrilla theater ensemble that performed spontaneously in unexpected environments, in 1992.
 She made her directorial stage debut in 1993 with her production of Sarah Daniels' Masterpieces.
-Timoner shot her first documentary film, Three Thousand Miles and a Woman with a Video Camera, with her younger brother David and John Krokidas, interviewing people at crossroads and convenience stores while on a cross country road trip.
+Timoner shot her first documentary film, THREE THOUSAND MILES AND WOMAN WITH A VIDEO CAMERA, with her younger brother David and John Krokidas, interviewing people at crossroads and convenience stores while on a cross country road trip.

-She subsequently filmed Reflections on a Moment: The Sixties and the Nineties, an exploration of her generation's nostalgia for the 1960s and The Purple Horizon, a 60-minute documentary on the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
-For her film Voices From Inside Time she interviewed women inmates which would eventually lead her to Bonnie Jean Foreshaw, the subject of her first feature film, The Nature Of The Beast.
+She subsequently filmed REFLECTIONS ON A MOMENT: THE SIXTIES AND THE NINETIES, an exploration of her generation's nostalgia for the 1960s and THE PURPLE HORIZON, a 60-minute documentary on the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation.
+For her film VOICES FROM INSIDE TIME she interviewed women inmates which would eventually lead her to Bonnie Jean Foreshaw, the subject of her first feature film, THE NATURE OF THE BEAST.
 The film went on to win the Howard Lamar Film Prize for Best Undergraduate Film at Yale University.

 Timoner graduated cum laude from Yale in 1994, where she majored in American Studies, with a concentration in Film and Literature and Theater Studies.

 Career

+Early years

-Her first feature documentary, The Nature Of The Beast (1994), centered around the life and case of Bonnie Jean Foreshaw (a woman serving the longest prison sentence in the state of Connecticut for incidentally killing a pregnant woman while defending herself against a man) in order to shine light on the racism and systemic holes in our justice system.
+Her debut feature documentary, titled THE NATURE OF THE BEAST (1994), explores the life and case of Bonnie Jean Foreshaw.
+Foreshaw was serving the longest prison sentence in the state of Connecticut for unintentionally causing the death of a pregnant woman, while defending herself against a man.
+The documentary aimed to shed light on issues of racism and systemic flaws within the justice system.

-She also worked on PBS documentaries while interning for documentary filmmaker Helen Whitney.
+During her career, Timoner contributed to PBS documentaries and gained experience through an internship with documentary filmmaker Helen Whitney.

-Additionally, Timoner has worked as an Assistant Producer for NBC Media Services and Assistant Regional Coordinator for the Steven Spielberg Holocaust/Oral History Project in Miami, Florida.
+Timoner held roles such as Assistant Producer for NBC Media Services and Assistant Regional Coordinator for the Steven Spielberg Holocaust/Oral History Project in Miami, Florida.